Using Topology Spread Constraints to Spread Resources

 Suppose you have a fleet of 4 clusters:

-And you have created a ClusterResourcePlacement
+And you have created a ClusterResourcePlacement as follows:

 apiVersion: placement.kubernetes-fleet.io/v1beta1